-Please bring you own cups, eating plates/bowls and utensils.
+Please bring your own cups, eating plates/bowls and utensils.
 There will be hand and dish washing stations and a fire pit to warm up or cook food.
 There is water on site.
 Gluten free and dairy free pizza can be available but please let us know if you want these when you register.

 The land is a somewhat flat farm field and apple orchard with sloped woods on one side and a pond and wetland complex on the other.
-Parking will be a short walk away but there is a driveway to the edge of the field with a few parking spots for folks with less walking ability.
+Parking is a short walk away but there is a driveway to the edge of the field with a few parking spots for folks with less walking ability.
 Please let us know if you have any accessibility questions.

 Please do not bring, alcohol, drugs, pets or firearms.